Be Big!: Plot

-Laurel and Hardy are almost on their way to Atlantic City with their wives, when Ollie gets a phone call from Cookie, a lodge buddy.
-Cookie tells Ollie that a stag party is taking place that night in their honor and reveals irresistible details of the event when Ollie says they won't be able to attend.
+Laurel and Hardy find themselves on the cusp of a journey to Atlantic City alongside their wives.
+However, their plans take an unexpected turn when Ollie receives a phone call from Cookie, a lodge acquaintance, inviting them to a stag party in their honor.
+Despite their initial reluctance to attend, Ollie becomes enticed by the enticing details provided by Cookie.

-Ollie pretends to be sick and sends the wives on ahead, promising that he and Stan will meet them in the morning.
-The pair dress in their lodge gear and there are scenes of a lengthy struggle to pull one of Stan's boots off Ollie's foot.
-The wives then return having missed their train and with no obvious escape route Stan and Ollie take to a Murphy bed in fear and in response to Stan's plea of "What'll I do?", Ollie replies "Be big!".
+In a bid to participate in the event, Ollie feigns illness, prompting him to send their wives ahead while he and Stan commit to joining them the next morning.
+As they prepare for the lodge event, the duo encounters challenges, including a struggle to remove one of Stan's boots from Ollie's foot.
+However, their ruse is thwarted when the wives return unexpectedly, leaving Stan and Ollie in a state of panic.

+Faced with limited options, Stan and Ollie seek refuge in a Murphy bed, their apprehension palpable as they await the inevitable confrontation.
+Armed with shotguns, their wives take aim at the bed, resulting in its collapse from the second story onto the front lawn.

 Cast

 Foreign versions

 Be Big! was filmed in two extended foreign-language versions immediately upon completion of its English incarnation.
 These foreign versions combined the story of the English original with that of Laughing Gravy, another short from the same year.

 Les Carottiers was the French version; it replaced Isabelle Keith with Germaine de Neel as Mrs. Hardy and Jean De Briac in Baldwin Cooke's role of "Cookie."
 The Spanish version, Los Calavaras, featured Linda Loredo as Mrs. Hardy.

 Laurel and Hardy delivered their French and Spanish lines phonetically from cue cards in both foreign versions.
 Anita Garvin played Mrs. Laurel in all three films; she mouthed her foreign lines phonetically, on-camera but off-mic, while a voice actress just off-camera spoke into a "hot" mic.